the-deep/deep-experiments/scripts/training/selim/multiclass-lightning/MultitaskTwoSteps/README.md

 ## Training structure
 - The objective is this new model architecture to adapt to the data drift and tagging differences across analysis frameworks in the DEEP platform.
-- The training done in two steps:
+- The training is done in two steps:
   - First, the backbone finetuning using a multitask learning architecture.
     - we finetune the backbone `nreimers/mMiniLMv2-L6-H384-distilled-from-XLMR-Large` from Hugigngface
     - When training, the embedding and the first layer are freezed